 Sam Katiela, CEO & Founder, MAMEMO Consulting delivered an inspirational and evocative speech which concluded with him asking the audience to act like a symphony of co-creators to come together and show the positive expectations and effect that blockchain has and will have in the future.
 He reinforced the point that blockchain is a positive megatrend — what we are doing is changing the world.
 He encouraged delegates to be aware that the world is watching and waiting but that the blockchain sector must reach out to pick up the rest of the world to come with us — & do so by creating positive stories about our blockchain world and create ambassadors to tell those stories.

-Gideon Greaves, MD Africa CVVC inspired with his update on the determination and entrepreneurial spirit which he encounters across Africa.
+Gideon Greaves, MD of CV Labs Africa inspired with his update on the determination and entrepreneurial spirit which he encounters across Africa.
 This was echoed by Gisela Roth, Program Manager, State Secretariat for Economic Affairs (SECO) who expressed Africa’s positive interest in all things that are progressive and support enterprise.
 Whilst largely unbanked, the prevalence of smartphones is dramatic and the continent is hungry for efficient solutions.
 South Africa, Ghana, Nigeria, Congo, and Kenya were mentioned as evolving hotbeds of innovation and determination to embrace blockchain solutions for the continent’s challenges.

 Rico Pang, Managing Partner, Sanctum Ventures spoke passionately about initiatives to encourage education, especially coding, for Africa’s tech-savvy youth population.
 Amid the challenges faced, the varying regulations of the many Governments were mentioned.
 Gideon Greaves, MD Africa CVVC added that having “Switzerland” aided trust-building with stakeholders — “what better partner to have”.